NASA and SpaceX now plan to bring Crew-1 astronauts home in the predawn darkness Sunday

 In a statement, NASA said that the spacecraft “is in great health on the space station, and teams now forecast ideal conditions for both splashdown and recovery during the weekend.”

-In response to questions from The Post, NASA said that the winds are expected to be about 4 knots with wave heights below one foot at the scheduled arrival time.
+In response to questions from The Washington Post, NASA said that the winds are expected to be about 4 knots with wave heights below one foot at the scheduled arrival time.

 “Other return opportunities continued to show high winds well above the return criteria for the foreseeable future, making this an ideal time for crew recovery,” the space agency said.
 “The recovery team also has rehearsed for crew recovery at night, and has experience with nighttime landing operations.”
 That includes a recent cargo resupply mission that splashed down at night, NASA said.